-But it was was a long and ardous journey to get to a CWG gold medal.
+But it was a long and arduous journey to get where she is.

 Born to a poor family in Nongpok Kakching village about 20 kilometres from Imphal, Mirabai was the youngest among six siblings.